 Situations vary, people move on or change, and the world marches on.

-The most interesting common thread among hall of fame coaches and professionals, who continue to achieve successes, is that they have this quiet, strong confidence about them.
+The most interesting common thread among hall of fame coaches and professionals, who continue to achieve success, is that they have this quiet, strong confidence about them.

 To enter the hall of fame of success, you must continue to know yourself, build your character, and hold steadfastly to your integrity.

-The difference between those who get to the top and hang on there, versus those who get there and fall off, is that the latter LOVE the processes of continual self improvement, learning, skill acquisition, keeping the main thing the main thing, and mastering the small fundamentals that others neglect to.
+The difference between those who get to the top and hang on there versus those who get there and fall off is that the latter love the processes of continual self-improvement, learning, skill acquisition, keeping the main thing the main thing, and mastering the small fundamentals that others neglect to.

 6 Tips To Get Into The Hall of Fame of Success

-Enough with the general overview, let’s get down to brass tacks:
+Enough with the general overview.
+Let’s get down to brass tacks:

 1. Understand and know yourself.

-Knowing what you like and don’t like to do, as well as what you couldn’t be bothered to do, has a big impact on your success.
+Knowing what you like and don’t like to do and what you can’t be bothered to do has a big impact on your success.

 2. Life, like basketball, is a game of runs.

 Focus on what is within your control and what you can do to improve, and you’ll keep the game in your favor.

 During the summer, you work your butt off to harvest, maintain, and enjoy the fruits of your labor.

 3. Don’t stop practicing and refining the fundamentals.

-They are what got you here, and will help you to build further.
+They are what got you here and will help you to build further.